-Electronic testing, or eTesting for short, just means that you will take the test using a computer or other electronic device instead of pencil and paper. eTesting has an ability to include novel types of questions which could potentially be graphical in nature or dynamic by using animations.
+Electronic testing, or eTesting for short, just means that you will take the test using a computer or other electronic device instead of pencil and paper. eTesting has an ability to include novel types of questions which could potentially be graphical in nature, and/or use animations or sounds.

 In some cases test questions are drawn from question banks.
 If that is the case, everyone may receive a different version of the test.
 Depending on the option settings of the test, you may be able to see your score immediately upon completing the test.